 Some people think AC refrigerant gets “used up” in the same way an automobile uses gasoline, but this is not true.
 The refrigerant’s job is to absorb heat from your building’s indoor air and transfer it outdoors, lowering your indoor air temperature.
 During this process, the refrigerant changes from a liquid to a gas, and then back a liquid.
 The quantity of refrigerant is not reduced during this process.

 The only time refrigerant might need to be added is during one of the following scenarios:

-- There is a leak and refrigerant has leaked out of the system.
-(This is a repair that must be address, because otherwise the leaking will be a reoccurring issue).
+- There is a leak, and refrigerant has leaked out of the system.
+(This is a repair that must be addressed, because otherwise the leaking will be a reoccurring issue).

 - The air conditioning equipment was installed incorrectly.

 - Someone is stealing the refrigerant to get high off it (this is known as “refrigerant huffing” or “Freon huffing”).